genlaw/genlaw.github.io/index.md

 Accepted papers will present posters in-person or on Zoom.
 We will also accept other presentation formats, since scholarship from some disciplines may not be well-suited to posters.
 For alternative options, we will provide sample templates.
 Additionally, some submissions will be accepted for a 3-minute spotlight.
 This workshop is **non-archival** to allow for future submission to other venues (any/all archival and non-archival workshops, journals, conferences, etc.).
 We will host all accepted papers on the website, unless requested not to do so by the authors.

-Please submit to OpenReview by **4 May 2023, AoE** [not yet open].
+Please [submit to CMT](https://cmt3.research.microsoft.com/GenLaw2023/Submission/Index) by **4 May 2023, AoE**.
 The review form will contain a checkbox to indicate if there is at least one author that plans to attend GenLaw '23 and would need a visa to do so.
 We will prioritize reviewing submissions in this category, and will provide rolling acceptance/rejection decisions (up until 19 June 2023) in order to enable as much time as possible for the visa application process.

-Please anonymize your submission and respect a 2-page maximum using the [ICML Template](https://icml.cc/Conferences/2023/StyleAuthorInstructions) (excluding references, for which we allow up to 2 additional pages).
+Please anonymize your submission and respect a 2-page maximum using the [ICML Template](https://icml.cc/Conferences/2023/StyleAuthorInstructions).
+We allow up to 2 _additional_ pages for references.

 ### Dates: